-3 Ways To Keep Your Granny Flat Warm In Winter
+3 Ways To Keep Your Granny Flat Warm Without A Fireplace

 It’s that time of year again.

-That means it’s time to give up on #summergoals and conquer the Everest-like task of staying warm.
+It’s also time to give up on your #summergoals and conquer the impossible task of staying warm.

 Luckily, there’s another perk to living smart.
-Smaller dwellings heat up a lot quicker than a full-size home, so keeping your granny flat warm in winter is a breeze (no pun intended).
+Smaller dwellings heat up a lot quicker than a full-size home, so keeping your granny flat warm in winter can be a breeze (no pun intended).

 But you still need to have a strategy to to keep the winter chills out, especially if you’re in isolated parts of the country.

 So here’s 3 tips to keep your toes sensual during the granny flat winter challenge, aside from crowding around a dusty old fireplace.

 Plus, they make your granny flat smell like an authentic continental cookery.
 Who doesn’t like the smell of dinner crawling around your living space every night?